Pylons/pyramid/docs/narr/hybrid.rst

 dispatch a request to a :term:`view callable`.
-In Zope Component Architecture-speak, a view callable is a "multi adapter" registered for a :term:`context` type and a :term:`request` type as well as a particular :term:`view name`, aka a "triad".
+In Zope Component Architecture-speak, a view callable is a "multi adapter" registered for a :term:`context` type and a :term:`request` type as well as a particular :term:`view name`, also known as a :term:`triad`.
 When a request is generated and a :term:`router` performs its logic, it locates these three values.
 These three values are fed to the :term:`application registry` as a query to find "the best" view callable.

 .. note:: To understand this process more deeply, it may be useful to read :ref:`router_chapter`.

+A hybrid-mode application is one which performs :term:`traversal` *after* a :term:`route` has already matched.

 To "turn on" hybrid mode, use a :term:`route configuration` that includes a ``path`` argument that contains a special dynamic part: